 Special Spanish Events at the Ark

 The guests loved hearing the explanations of the exhibits in Spanish and having the opportunity to ask questions and get biblical answers!
-At one end of the Ark, we had a screen and booths for folks to watch The Last Adam film in Spanish (El Postrer Adán); they also heard speakers like Steve Ham (AiG’s international ministry director) explain the Pre-Flood World exhibit, how God was faithful in past judgment, how He will be faithful in future judgment, and how Christ is our only hope for an escape.
+At one end of the Ark, we had a screen and booths for folks to watch The Last Adam film in Spanish (El Postrer Adán); they also heard speakers like Steve Ham (AiG’s international outreach director) explain the Pre-Flood World exhibit, how God was faithful in past judgment, how He will be faithful in future judgment, and how Christ is our only hope for an escape.
 The guests also enjoyed teaching from specialists and staff such as Tim Chaffey, Dr. David Menton, Dr. Nathaniel Jeanson, Steve Ham, Dr. Andrew Snelling, Dr. Danny Faulkner, Dr. Terry Mortenson, Tony Ramsek, and others!

 Two Hispanic artists, Humberto Martinez and Oscar Nava, designed and created some of the Ark Encounter exhibits.
 As an added feature during Día Latino, theses talented men stood at their exhibits and, in Spanish, taught what the exhibits meant and how they designed them.